If you would like to read any of my papers but cannot access them, please get in touch and I can send you a copy.

 This paper explore the experiences of patients with metastatic prostate cancer and their partners/caregivers, as well as an healthcare team, with a nurse-led multimodality supportive care intervention.

-Reference to paper in Oncology Nursing Society (2017)
+Link to paper in Oncology Nursing Society (2017)

 Rituals and beliefs from the Viking Period is told from the archeological perspective, from excavations of ritual sites containing human and animal sacrifices.

-Reference to book chapter in Vikings: Warriors from the Sea (2017)
+Link to book chapter in Vikings: Warriors from the Sea (2017)

 CT imaging vs. traditional radiographic imaging for evaluating Harris Lines in tibiae